Everything is on fire.

 Take a few tips from the students

-The final month in the semester for student affairs professionals can often mirror finals week for the students.
+The final month of the semester for student affairs professionals can often mirror finals week for the students.

 Final reports are due, big project timelines ramp up, and the desire for time off can serve as a huge distraction from actual work.
 So, take the advice you give to your students during finals week: